digitalpardoe/set_icon/README.markdown

 Past Versions
 -------------
 **Set Icon** was developed entirely using a version control system of one form or another so all the source history can be found inside the Git repository.
-All release binarys can be found in the download section of the GitHub project page.
+All release binaries can be found in the download section of the GitHub project page.

 Licenses